mctata/ultimate_marketing_team/docs/deployment/POSTGRES_VERSION_UPGRADE.md

 ## Changes Made

-1. Updated PostgreSQL image version from `postgres:14-alpine` to `postgres:17-alpine` in:
+1. Updated PostgreSQL image from `postgres:14-alpine` to `ankane/pgvector:latest` in:
    - docker-compose.dev.yml
    - docker-compose.test.yml
    - docker-compose.staging.yml

+   > Note: We're using the ankane/pgvector image which includes the vector extension needed for our application.

 2. Added `POSTGRES_HOST` environment variable to Postgres service configuration
    - Default: `postgres` for local development/testing